Barry & Enright Productions: Comeback to television

 The pair, blacklisted in the United States, developed several game shows in Canada in the 1960s.

+In 1963, Jack Barry Productions worked for Paramount Television Productions to develop game show pilots, mainly for KTLA-TV.
+He produced pilots, and almost sold its pitch Where Are You From? to CBS, but it was dropped out due to the failure of ABC's 100 Grand.

 In 1967, Barry created a daytime game show Everybody's Talking which ran for 26 weeks on ABC.
 But because of his reputation, he received no public credit; it would be revived in 1973, with a slightly altered format, and re-titled Hollywood's Talking.
 It ran for 13 weeks on CBS.
 In 1971, Dan Enright came back to television as executive producer for All About Faces.

 After an unsuccessful stint working with former rivals Mark Goodson and Bill Todman, Jack Barry first staged a comeback as an emcee, replacing Dennis Wholey on the short-lived game show The Generation Gap in 1969.
-Barry then formed his own production company, which he named Jack Barry Productions, and in 1971 he sold The Reel Game, which he also hosted, to ABC.
+Barry then formed his own production company, which he named Jack Barry Productions, partnering with Four Star International until divorced in early 1972, and first made a revival of the earlier game show Juvenile Jury, and in 1971 he sold The Reel Game, which he also hosted, to ABC.

 Then in 1972, Barry resurrected his career by selling The Joker's Wild to CBS; the Barry-hosted series became a hit and lasted for three seasons on the network's daytime schedule before its 1975 cancellation.
 The series had been developed while Barry was still working for Goodson-Todman Productions and two pilots had been shot with Allen Ludden as host, but the series did not sell until Barry gained the rights to the series and took over as host.
 Barry's production company, however, did not put out any other hit series during this time, as evidenced by the short-lived Hollywood's Talking and Blank Check.

+In 1974, Dan Enright came back to the company after nearly a decade of working at Screen Gems, who worked on Canadian projects, worked as a staff executive.
+In 1975, the company, under Enright's supervision, pitched two pilots to CBS and ABC, but neither sold to series.